 Everything was perfect, except maybe the weather.
 Today was a SCORCHER.
 A line by Hunter S. Thompson (appropriately, a line about Louisville) came to mind, “The air was thick and hot, like wandering into a steam bath.”
 It wasn’t the heat as much as it was the humidity.
 It had just rained all day the day before, so now 90 degrees felt like 110.
 I have never appreciated the free water station more.
 My saving grace was the Forecastle frozen bandannas.
 For $5, you can buy a Forecastle bandanna (more of a buff, really) that you can take to a tent and dunk it in ice water throughout the weekend.
 I dipped mine about fifteen times today.
 Best $5 I’ve ever spent.
 I started enjoying the festival way more once I was cooled down.

-This year we also got Bourbon Lodge passes, which gets you access to the air conditioned lodge, an Eco Vessel steel mug, fifteen drink tickets that will get you some of the best bourbon in the country, and a bunch of other perks.
-This was our first year getting the Bourbon Lodge passes, and we both thought it was well worth it.
-The air conditioning ALONE.
+This year we also got Bourbon Lodge passes, which gets you access to the air-conditioned lodge, an Eco Vessel steel mug, fifteen drink tickets that will get you some of the best bourbon in the country, and a bunch of other perks.
+This was our first year getting the Bourbon Lodge passes, and we both agreed it was well worth it.
+I mean, the air conditioning ALONE.
 The band in the lodge had a 1930’s, “Andrews Sisters” type of vibe.
 The music plus the bourbon – it felt like we stepped into a time machine.

 Highlights of today were John Moreland, Cage the Elephants, and Run the Jewels.
 Honorable mentions were Mondo Cozmo, whose cover of Bittersweet Symphony was stuck in my head all day.
 I was unfamiliar with Chicano Batman, but I was pleasantly surprised at how much I loved their set.